Impact of Common Geriatric Conditions on Mental Health

 In this seminar we discuss the most common geriatric disorders, coupled with the best-practice approaches that professionals should use to lessen the impact of chronic disease on quality of life and mental health.
 Topics covered include delirium, diabetes, cardiovascular disease, chronic pulmonary disease, decreased vitality syndromes, mobility disorders, chronic pain, and genitourinary disorder.
 Lectures, group discussion, case studies, and videos enhance your learning experience.

-- Learn to develop a best-practices management plan for clients with complex chronic diseases.
+- Collaborate to develop a treatment plan for an elderly person with a complex chronic disease and mental illness.

 Continuing education credits